What You'll Learn

 - Restricted access to highly lethal means of suicide.

 - Cultural and religious beliefs discourage suicide and that support self-preservation.

 - Relatively easy access to appropriate clinical intervention, whether that be psychotherapy, individual, group, family therapy, or medication if indicated.

 - Effective care for mental, physical, and substance use disorders.
 Good medical and mental health care involves ongoing relationships, making kids feel connected to professionals who take care of them and are available to them.

-Acting erratically, or recklessly is also a warning sign.
-If a teen starts making really poor judgments, or he starts doing things that are harmful to himself or other people, like bullying or fighting, it can be a sign that he is spinning out of control.
+Acting erratically or recklessly is also a warning sign.
+If a teen starts making really poor judgments or they start doing things that are harmful to themself or other people, like bullying or fighting, it can be a sign that they are spinning out of control.